survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Source Map Types Supported by Webpack

-Source map types supported by webpack can be split into two categories: inline and separate.
-Inline sourcemaps effectively comprise of mapping data added directly to the generated files, while with separate sourcemaps, a separate file containing all the information about the mappings.
-The former are valuable during development, whereas the latter are suited for production usage.
-Separate source maps can be used for development as well, but given they come with a greater performance overhead, often inline variants are preferred instead.
+Source map types supported by webpack can be split into two categories:

+* **Inline** source maps add the mapping data directly to the generated files.
+* **Separate** source maps emit the mapping data to separate source map files and link the original source to them using a comment.
+Hidden source maps omit the comment on purpose.

+Thanks to their speed, inline source maps are ideal for development.
+Given they make the bundles big, separate source maps are the preferable solution for production.
+Separate source maps work during development as well if the performance overhead is acceptable.

 ## Inline Source Map Types